josdem/juice-webclient/README.md

 </settings>
 ```

-**Note** If you want to learn more and publish your own library, feel free to drop me a message on my home page website and ask for a Jfrog credentials.
+**Note:** If you want to learn more and publish your own library, feel free to drop me a message on my home page website and ask for a Jfrog credentials.

 #### Read this as reference: